 Another way of connecting with those potential readers is the video and that is where the book trailer comes in.
 Back in the 1990’s I went on various courses in video production so I know the basic principles of shooting and editing but nowadays I make use of on line editing sites like animoto.com which can be used to build your video.
-Here’s one of the first book trailers I made using nothing more than still images uploaded to one of Animoto’s templates:
+Here’s an updated version of the first book trailer I made using nothing more than still images uploaded to one of Animoto’s templates:

 One of the great things about YouTube is that you can add annotations to the video: Links to other videos, links to my Google+ page and YouTube cards which open up when you hover over with your mouse and can be customised with web links.
 You can also add little information boxes which clarify or expand on information that is given in the video.

 Here are a few tips for making your own.

 1 Use a tripod.
 I’ve experimented with grips and clamps and selfie devices but the best way to shoot is to put your camera on a tripod, set up your shot and press record.

 2. Keep it simple.
 Make sure you know what your message is and put it over quickly and simply.
 Attention spans are short these days for video.
 If people don’t like what they see, and believe it or not they make that decision in the first few seconds, then they just click away from your video to something more interesting.